Nominal GDP Definition

-Nominal GDP is the total economic output of a nation using current prices.
+Nominal Gross Domestic Product (GDP) is the total economic output of a nation using current prices.
 In other words, it is the measurement of all the goods and services a country produces, in prices, at the time they are made.
 For example, a bag of chips would have sold for a few cents back in the 1980s.
 Those few cents would classify as nominal GDP.
 Today, those same bags of chips are worth over $2.
-Again, that $2 is counted within the nominal GDP calculation.
+Again, that $2 is counted within the calculation.

 So nominal GDP considers all the goods and services produced at the time it was made or sold.
 It highlights economic growth, but only in current values.
 So if the price of a bag of chips increases by 5 percent, it would see an increase in economic output by the same amount.
 The issue with this is that it not only factors in the growth of economic output but also increases prices.